Miles Dyson: Terminator Genisys

+Courtney B. Vance (pictured in 2013) portrays the character in Terminator Genisys (2015).

 Dyson returns in Terminator Genisys, which takes place in an alternate timeline where Judgment Day was delayed to the year 2017.
 In this timeline, Dyson is Cyberdyne's CEO, and though he did not create Skynet directly, he is funding a project called "Genisys", created by his son.
 Danny and John Connor (now psychopathic due to being turned into a cyborg designated the T-3000 Terminator), both replace him as Skynet's creators.

 Terminator: The Sarah Connor Chronicles

 Miles's wife, son and home appear in the pilot episode of this series, and although he appears in only the form of a family photograph, his part in Terminator 2 is mentioned.
 It is revealed that the FBI believes (incorrectly) that Sarah is responsible for his death, which explains his wife Tarissa's hostility towards her after they meet again in 1999, though they manage to convince her that she is innocent of the crime.
 In episode 3, his grave is visited by his wife and Sarah.
 Sarah asks her if she knew anything about some men involved in the creation of Skynet.
-Tarissa mentions one man who created a form of AI called "The Turk," a computer system capable of playing chess.
+Tarissa mentions one man who created a form of AI called "The Turk", a computer system capable of playing chess.
 In the photographs, Dyson is portrayed by Phil Morris.

 T2 novels

 In the T2 series of novels by S.M.
-Stirling, set after Judgment Day, Miles's brother, FBI agent Jordan Dyson, takes on the task of investigating Sarah Connor's activities, initially hunting her and John in the belief that they are responsible for his brother's death; even after Miles's wife reveals that the leader of the SWAT team that killed Miles has admitted his role in events—he was dying of cancer and wanted to apologize for his mistake—Jordan continues his vendetta on the grounds that Miles would never have been in Cyberdyne if it were not for Sarah.
-When he finally learns the truth about the Terminators, he is initially skeptical, but later comes to believe the Connors' tales, helping them battle the latest Terminator incursion into the past.
+Stirling, set after Judgment Day, Miles's brother, FBI agent Jordan Dyson, takes on the task of investigating Sarah Connor's activities, initially hunting her and John in the belief that they are responsible for his brother's death; even after Miles's wife reveals that the leader of the SWAT team that killed Miles has admitted his role in events—he was dying of cancer and wanted to apologize for his mistake—Jordan continues his vendetta because Miles would never have been in Cyberdyne if it were not for Sarah.
+When he finally learns the truth about the Terminators, he is initially skeptical, but later comes to believe the Connors' tales, helping them battle the latest Terminator incursion into the past after learning that Miles's work would lead to their creation.